mbrukman/why-svelte/readme.md

 ### feels good

 Making UIs with Svelte is a pleasure.
-Svelte’s taste and aesthetics feels like a warm cozy blanket on the stormy web.
+Svelte’s aesthetics feel like a warm cozy blanket on the stormy web.
-This impacts everything — features, documentation, syntax, semantics, performance, framework internals, npm install size, the welcoming and helpful community attitude, and its collegial open development and [RFCs](https://github.com/sveltejs/rfcs) — it all oozes goodness.
+This impacts everything — features, documentation, syntax, semantics, performance, framework internals, npm install size, the welcoming and helpful community attitude, and its collegial open development and [RFCs](https://github.com/sveltejs/rfcs) — it all oozes good taste.
 Its API is tight, powerful, and good looking —
 I’d point to [actions](https://svelte.dev/docs#use_action) and [stores](https://svelte.dev/docs#svelte_store) to support this praise,